 2. If two or more persons shall actually do an unlawful act of violence, either with or without a common cause of quarrel or even do a lawful act, in a violent, tumultuous and illegal manner, they commit a riot, and are guilty of a misdemeanor.

-In the fray of a riot, it’s not uncommon for peaceful protesters to be wrongly arrested.
+In the fray of a riot, it is not uncommon for peaceful protesters to be wrongly arrested.
 Though an experienced Nevada criminal defense attorney may be able to get the charges dismissed.

 In this article, our Las Vegas criminal defense attorneys summarize the Nevada crimes of “routing” and “rioting” under NRS 203.070.
 Scroll down to learn the law, defenses, and punishments.

-Definition of routing and rioting under NRS 203.070
+1. What is the definition of routing and rioting under NRS 203.070?

 The legal definition of a “rout” in Nevada is when “two or more persons meet to do an unlawful act, upon a common cause of quarrel, and make advances toward it.”

 Even though the quad remained untouched, the students would probably still be booked at the Clark County Detention Center.
 Their actions of meeting up to protest tuition hikes and taking out their spray cans would be sufficient to qualify as a rout.

 Had the students in the above example never taken out their spray cans, the prosecution would have a hard time convicting them of a rout.
 This is because the students may have met for the purpose of vandalizing the quad, but arguably they did not “make any advances towards it.”1

 However, note that the students in the above example could still be convicted of unlawful assembly (NRS 203.060) even if they never took out the spray cans.
 Unlawful assembly is when “people assemble to break the law and then separate without advancing towards it.”